 There are a few interesting options for your overnight stay close to the park, out of which our favourite ones are:

-- Gaia Hotel and Reserve, a beautiful 5-star resort surrounded by lush jungle and wildlife, featuring 17 luxurious suites with access to 3 stunning infinity pools.
+- Gaia Hotel Reserve Manuelanton Costa Rica Gaia Hotel Reserve Manuelanton Costa Rica, a beautiful 5-star resort surrounded by lush jungle and wildlife, featuring 17 luxurious suites with access to 3 stunning infinity pools.
 Gaia hotel has a wonderful spa centre and offers top services and amazing rooms.

-- Arenas del Mar Beachfront and Rainforest Resort is a luxurious hotel with many eco-friendly practices that is located right on the beach, close to the national park.
+- Arenas Del Mar Beachfront Manuelanton Costa Rica is a luxurious hotel with many eco-friendly practices that is located right on the beach, close to the national park.
 Arenas del Mar is within a walking distance from the entrance to Manuel Antonio Park in Costa Rica making it a great choice for your overnight stay.

-- Los Altos is a fancy hotel located right in Manuel Antonio town featuring luxurious rooms with a kitchen and a balcony.
+- Los Altos Manuelanton Costa Rica is a fancy hotel located right in Manuel Antonio town featuring luxurious rooms with a kitchen and a balcony.
 Los Altos have a beautiful outdoor pool, a private pool and amazing views of the Pacific Ocean.

 The park is the perfect habitat for many marine animals and terrestrial creatures, some of them unique in the world.